Belgium delays start of Johnson & Johnson vaccination

-BRUSSELS (Reuters) - Belgium delayed beyond Friday the start of administering Johnson & Johnson COVID-19 vaccines at the company’s request, the government said in a statement on Wednesday.
+Belgium delayed beyond Friday the start of administering Johnson & Johnson (JNJ.N) COVID-19 vaccines at the company's request, the government said in a statement on Wednesday.

-The European Medicines Agency (EMA) expects to issue a recommendation on J&J next week after the U.S. drugmaker delayed its COVID-19 shot and Denmark was dropping a similar vaccine from AstraZeneca Plc over the risk of blood clotting.
+The European Medicines Agency (EMA) expects to issue a recommendation on J&J next week after the U.S. drugmaker delayed its COVID-19 shot and Denmark was dropping a similar vaccine from AstraZeneca Plc (AZN.L) over the risk of blood clotting. read more

 Belgium said it received the first 36,000 J&J shots earlier this week and was expecting 62,400 more this month, with deliveries for May and June still to be decided.
 It said the Wednesday decision would not significantly affect the country's inoculation plan in the short-term.